NorthEdWAD/web-hub/project-02-gallery/README.md

 - `button:hover` pseudo-class:
-  - background color of your choice (different than the button background color)
+  - background color of your choice (use different color than the button background color)

 ## Part 3: Variables & Arrays